 Cultivate Friendships

 Parents can help.
-Children who have trouble reading social cues or who can’t keep up with a rapid conversation need to spend time strengthening the bonds of friendship one on one.
+Children who have trouble reading social cues or who can’t keep up with a rapid conversation need to spend time strengthening the bonds of friendship one-on-one.

 Invite Friends over to your house one at a time.
 Be available to sort out disagreements, and suggest activities if necessary.